 In this 'Brief' episode, we have selected highlights from a previous episode.
-James Rapley QC advises on how to manage nerves and remain calm during appellate advocacy.
+James Rapley KC advises on how to manage nerves and remain calm during appellate advocacy.

 This brief is taken from episode 12.
-Click here to listen to the full interview with James Rapley QC.
+Click here to listen to the full interview with James Rapley KC.

 Among many high profile cases, James was counsel in the Royal Commission hearings in 2011 on the Pike River Coal Mine Tragedy and the Canterbury Earthquakes.
 He has also been appointed by the District and High Courts as amicus curiae, most recently in R v Tully, an infamous double murder case in New Zealand.

 Together with Judge Tony Willy, James co-authored a central text in New Zealand’s legal literature entitled ‘Advocacy’, and teaches trial advocacy at several key universities in the region.
 Further to this, he provides strategic advice to the Secretary for Justice regarding provision of legal aid and community legal services, and has established a mentoring committee to assist young practitioners in Christchurch.